labex-labs/open-source-labs/rust/rust-book/lab-ch02-00-guessing-game-tutorial/step15.md

 # Allowing Multiple Guesses with Looping

 The `loop` keyword creates an infinite loop.
-We’ll add a loop to give users more chances at guessing the number:
+We'll add a loop to give users more chances at guessing the number:

 Filename: `src/main.rs`